Best Headset for Rainbow Six Siege X

 Your gear is of crucial importance if you want to reach the top in any game or sport.
 Even something that can ‘only’ add 1% to your performance is worth adding to your setup.
 At the highest levels, these small advantages really make the difference and even if you’re not playing at the highest ranks, having good gear can really improve your consistency and thus overall value as a player.

 A good audio setup can no doubt add more than 1% to your game, however.
-Knowing where your enemy is coming from by sound cues alone is something that’s incredibly powerful and you’re doing yourself a disservice if you’re a serious competitive gamer who’s playing with regular speakers or a subpar headset.
+Knowing where your enemy is coming from by sound cues alone is something that’s incredibly powerful, and you’re doing yourself a disservice if you’re a serious competitive gamer who’s playing with regular speakers or a subpar headset.
 Getting the auditory advantage doesn’t have to cost a fortune, either.
 In this list we’ve gathered the most used headsets in the professional Rainbow Six: Siege scene.
 We’ll give you a brief rundown of what every headset offers so that you can make an informed decision when the time comes to buy your next headset.

 Related: Gaming Headset Spec List